HTTP Trace for Practical API Debugging

 How HTTP Tracing Works

-An HTTP trace tool intercepts traffic at some point between your application and the network.
-The interception method determines what you can see and how it affects your application:
+An HTTP trace tool intercepts traffic at some point between your application and the network:

 • Proxy-based capture routes traffic through a local proxy server.
-Tools like Fiddler listen on a port (typically 8888) and require your browser or application to send traffic through them.
-This works well for browser debugging but requires proxy configuration.
+Works well for browser debugging but requires proxy configuration.

 • Network driver capture intercepts traffic at the operating system level without acting as a proxy.
 The application connects directly to the destination server while the tracer observes the traffic transparently.

 • Packet-level capture records raw network packets using tools like Wireshark.
-This provides the deepest visibility but requires decoding protocol layers manually.
+Provides the deepest visibility but requires decoding protocol layers manually.

 HTTP Trace Approaches Compared